 Breana earned a BM degree in Music Therapy with specialized studies in Oboe Performance at Florida State University in 2014 and an MFA in Instrumental Arts from California Institute of the Arts (CalArts) in 2017.
 Her principal teachers have included Dr. Eric Ohlsson and Dr. Allan Vogel.
 In addition, she’s studied English horn with Carolyn Hove, baroque oboe with Gonzalo Ruiz, jazz improvisation with Paul Novros, free improvisation with Vinny Golia, and North Indian music/improvisation with Ashish Khan.

-A board-certified Music Therapist with the American Music Therapy Association, Breana completed a six-month clinical internship providing Music Therapy for patients in end-of-life hospice care.
-She also has practicum experience with children with developmental disabilities, at-risk youth, and the elderly.
+A board-certified Music Therapist with the American Music Therapy Association, Breana completed a six-month clinical internship at Big Bend Hospice (Tallahassee, FL) providing Music Therapy for patients in end-of-life hospice care.
+She also has practicum Music Therapy experience with children with developmental disabilities, teens/youth, and the elderly.